Travel, experience, conserve with

 We also hope to enjoy the flocks of spot-billed pelicans, painted and Asian woolly-necked storks, Eurasian spoonbills, egrets, herons, glossy ibis and the majestic white-bellied sea eagle.
 After lunch and some time to rest back at the hotel, we can enjoy another safari in a different part of Lunugamvehera or Yala National Park.

-12. Day 14: Bundala National Park & transfer to Udawalawe National Park
+12. Day 15: Bundala National Park & transfer to Colombo

 This morning we start with a second visit to Bundala National Park to enjoy more of its wetland birdlife and perhaps locate reptiles such as saltwater crocodile.
-We then check out of the hotel and continue our journey to Udawalawe National Park.
-After lunch at our new hotel, we head out into the park in search of herds of elephants.
-In the last hour of light before we dusk, we may also be lucky and locate an elusive jungle cat, or golden jackal setting out for an evening of hunting in the grasslands.
+We then check out of the hotel and and head back to Colombo.

-This morning, we're picked up from our hotel and driven the 45 minutes to the airport for our flight back to the UK via Dubai.
+This morning, we're picked up from our hotel and driven the 45 minutes to the airport for our flight back to the UK.

 Key info